kalmarek/GroupsCore.jl/README.md

 `GroupsCore.InfiniteOrder` exception.
- * `GroupsCore.gens(G::Group)`: return a random-accessed collection of generators of `G`; if a group does not come with a generating set (or it may be prohibitively expensive to compute), one needs to alter `GroupsCore.hasgens(::Group) = false`.
+ * `GroupsCore.gens(G::Group)`: return a random-accessed collection of generators of `G`; if a group does not come with a generating set (or it may be prohibitively expensive to compute, or if the group is not finitely generated ), one needs to alter `GroupsCore.hasgens(::Group) = false`.
  * `Base.rand(rng::Random.AbstractRNG, rs::Random.Sampler{GT}) where GT<:Group`:
 to enable asking for random group elements treating group as a collection, i.e.